Mandalika International Street Circuit: Controversies and land disputes

 The Asia Talent Cup (ATC) races intended for 12–14 November 2021 as a shakedown run were postponed due to organisational "challenges" that needed to be overcome before the following weekend races of 20–21, when it was intended to run the ATC together with the last 2021 World Superbike event.
 The difficulties were reported as a shortage of track marshals resulting in unacceptably low competitor safety levels.

 During the MotoGP series pre-season machine testing in early 2022, Indonesian press reported that local landowners had not been paid for their land taken by the Indonesian government to create the circuit, due to 'Konsinyasi', meaning that disputes over purchase prices could leave them without the land and without the money they are owed.
+Until February 2022, the 3.5 hectares of land that became the 9th corner of the Mandalika Circuit was still in dispute.
+The land owned by the residents has not been paid by ITDC.
+ITDC through a press conference denied this.
+It is known that of the 12 Mandalika circuit land dispute cases, only 2 have been processed.